thomasdavis/lordajax.com/apps/homepage/posts/chat.md

 User: Hey ugly
 System: Ouch
 User: What is happiness?
-System: You have already asked me that before,if you going looking for it you already have lost it
+System: You have already asked me that before, if you going looking for it you already have lost it
 ```

 So you want to inject some notes inside the limits